This vignette explains how proxyC compute the

 Distance Measures

-Similarity measures are available in proxyC::dist()
+Similarity measures are available in proxyC::dist().

-Smoothing of the vectors can be performed when method
+Smoothing of the vectors can be performed when method is

 “chisquared”, “kullback”, “jefferys” or “jensen”: the value of

-will be added to each element of
+smooth will be added to each element of

 and